Kareem01001011/Aliases/README.md

 ### aliases.bat

-Opens the Aliases directory in vscode (you can modify it to use your preferred text editor).
+Opens `C:\Aliases` (the Aliases directory) in vscode.
+You have to change the directory in this file manually if you put it somewhere else.
+You can also modify it to use your preferred text editor.

 ### a.bat